AdobeDocs/workfront.sv-SE/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 <!--this section is linked from the Actual Hours article for Tasks in the Task Information folder; edit the links or do not delete or change this section-->

-I en projektrapport har jag en beräkning som subtraherar befintliga faktiska timmar från planerade timmar.
+I en projektrapport har jag en beräkning som subtraherar faktiska timmar från planerade timmar.

 Resultatet jag får är felaktigt.